The Georgian Group: Work

 The Georgian Group acts as a statutory consultee in the planning process in England and Wales, when consideration is being given to proposals to alter or demolish listed buildings dating, in whole or in part, from between 1700 and 1837.
 The Victorian Society plays a similar role for buildings built between 1837 and 1914.
 It is notified of many thousands of applications each year.
-(In Scotland the Architectural Heritage Society of Scotland, formerly the Georgian Group of Edinburgh, is the relevant statutory consultee).
+In Scotland the Architectural Heritage Society of Scotland, formerly the Georgian Group of Edinburgh, is the relevant statutory consultee.

 The Group has a similar role in the Church of England and Church in Wales faculty systems, and also advises the internal planning bodies of the Methodist, Roman Catholic, Baptist and United Reformed Church, on alterations to listed churches and chapels, including on the re-ordering or removal of historic fixtures and fittings.

 Its present headquarters is at 6 Fitzroy Square, London W1, a large Robert Adam town house which it has restored.
 Its extensive library and an important collection of architectural watercolours and engravings, the Pardoe Collection, are housed within its headquarters and are available for public examination by appointment.

 Since the early 1980s The Georgian Group has employed specialist regional caseworkers to undertake its advisory work within the planning process.
 Any member of the public can ask the Group for assistance in preventing the destruction of a Georgian building, although the Group's resources are limited.
 There are four casework regions: London and the South East, Central and Northern England, South West England and the Cotswolds, and Wales.
 The caseworkers are responsible to a Senior Caseworker and a committee of expert advisers.
-Dr John Martin Robinson was the founder of its specialist Casework Committee, a group of architects, architectural historians and conservation professionals who regularly meet to discuss controversial development schemes.
+John Martin Robinson was the founder of its specialist Casework Committee, a group of architects, architectural historians and conservation professionals who regularly meet to discuss controversial development schemes.
 The Georgian Group also has specialist representatives on conservation advisory panels in many English local authority areas.